philip0000000/irrational-number-cipher/README.md

 ## Usage

-When choosing the number to use for generating the square root number, it is advised to use the command:
+When selecting the number to generate a square root, it is recommended to use this specific command:
 ```
 sqrtCipher.py -nsqrt
 ```
-As this will generate the N-th non-square number, if one does not use this option, there is a chance one may pick a number that is not irrational if applyed the square root.
-To generate a non-square number, an interesting algorithm was used[7].
+As this option generates the N-th non-square number, not using it may result in selecting a rational number if the square root is applied.
+An interesting algorithm was used to generate non-square numbers[7].

-The irrational number must be 3x larger than the plaintext in length, that will be encrypted.
-The reason for this is that 2 decimal numbers are used for 1 character, generating 3 decimal numbers instead of just 2 is just for extra safety if there is some weird thing when encrypting the plain text.
-To see the size of a file, use the command:
+The length of the irrational number used for encryption must be three times greater than the length of the plaintext to be encrypted.
+This is because two decimal numbers are used to represent one character, and using three decimal numbers instead of two provides extra safety in case of any unexpected issues during encryption.
+To determine the size of a file, use the following command:
 ```
 sqrtCipher.py -l
 ```

-For generating square root of a number with the amounted needed digits, use the command:
+To generate the square root of a number with the desired number of digits, use the following command:
 ```
 sqrtCipher.py -sqrt
 ```